yanyudm/Data-Mining-Python/README.md

 # Data Mining in Python
 These learning materials for undergraduate and graduate data mining courses are based on [Dr. Yan Yu](https://www.business.uc.edu/faculty-research/obais/faculty/yan-yu.html)’s class notes.
 I extend my appreciation to former Ph.D. students from the Lindner College of Business for their contributions, and to [Adriana Gonzalez Sanchez](https://www.business.uc.edu/faculty-research/obais/faculty/students/adriana-gonzalez-sanchez.html) for setting up the initial GitHub page.

+## Instructions

+All files have been tested and verified in Google Colab.
+For best compatibility and to avoid dependency issues, we recommend running the notebooks in Google Colab.

 ## Lecture and Lab Notes

 ### Introduction to Data Mining and Python